 I can’t grade Armstead because I don’t know about longevity, really sorry

 The best thing about this product is the longevity.
 Of course, it will yellow eventually, but you’ll get a good few years out of it before it does!!
 By that time, you’ll be ready to redecorate anyway so yellowing isn’t really an issue.
-You can buy online at the Paintshed, any Crown Decorating Centre, or several other merchants.
+You can buy this paint online from Brewers by clicking here, any Crown Decorating Centre, or several other merchants.
 It isn’t as widely available as Dulux which is a real shame.

 10/10 for me.
 This is the only oil-based gloss I tend to use now